caddy-dns/scaleway/README.md

-**DEVELOPER INSTRUCTIONS:**

-- Update module name in go.mod
-- Update dependencies to latest versions
-- Update name and year in license
-- Customize configuration and Caddyfile parsing
-- Update godocs / comments (especially provider name and nuances)
-- Update README and remove this section

----

-\<PROVIDER\> module for Caddy
+Scaleway module for Caddy
 ===========================

 This package contains a DNS provider module for [Caddy](https://github.com/caddyserver/caddy).
-It can be used to manage DNS records with \<PROVIDER\>.
+It can be used to manage DNS records with Scaleway.

 ## Caddy module name

 ```
-dns.providers.provider_name
+dns.providers.scaleway
 ```

 ## Config examples